lachiejames/conversation-assistant/README.md

 3. Uses the context parameters to generate a 'prompt' in English

 4. Prompt is translated to the detected language.
-This ensures that GPT3's message suggestion will be in the detected language.
+This ensures that GPT3's message suggestion will also be in the detected language.

-5. Conversation is appended to the prompt
+5. Conversation history is appended to the prompt

 6. [GPT3 Completion response](https://beta.openai.com/docs/guides/completion) returns a 'completion' that includes the probable next message for the conversation.
 This is the 'suggestion'.